 Indiana Super Lawyers® – Rising Stars Edition (2011 – 2014, Labor and Employment); Indianapolis Bar Distinguished Fellow (2015-present)

 - Telematrix, LLC v.
 Techcom, Inc. et al. (Marion Superior Court, 2007).
 This case involved claims of violations of the IUTSA, breach of contract, breach of fiduciary duty, conversion, and tortious interference with contractual/business relationships.
-After a five day bench trial, verdict was returned for defendants.
+After a five day bench trial, judgment was entered for defendants.

 - Colo’n v.
 Indiana Downs (U.S. District Court for the Southern District of Indiana, New Albany Division, 2010).
 This case involved claims of alleged racial discrimination, racial harassment and retaliation in violation of Title VII brought by a former mutuel teller at one of the client’s off-track betting operations.
 Judgment was unanimously entered in favor of the defendant.